AyazHusnu/DataLink_Parser_Implementation/README.md

 This project focuses on parsing, interpreting, and visualizing a sample Tactical Data signal of the J.3.2 Air Track message type from Datalink 16's J-series messages received by the Link 16 terminal.

-## Features
+## Project Definition

-- Parsing and interpreting J.3.2 Air Track messages from Datalink 16's J-series messages.
-- Development of a simulator that generates a sample 64-bit J.3.2 Air Track message and sends it to a specific TCP port.
+- We developed a simulator that generates a sample 64-bit J.3.2 Air Track message and sends this data to a specific TCP port.
-- Implementation of a backend component that listens to the simulated data, parses, and interprets it.
+- Additionally, we implemented a backend component that listens to the data coming from the simulator, parses, and interprets this data.
-- User interface development using JavaFX on the frontend.
+- As part of the project, we developed the user interface using JavaFX on the frontend.
-- Utilization of gRPC for making method calls from the frontend to handle received and processed data on the backend.
-- Displaying the parsed and interpreted data on the screen.
+- Using gRPC, we made method calls from the frontend for each received and processed data on the backend, then displayed the data on the screen.

 ## Installation and Usage